 - 1/3 cup honey

 - 1 1/2 tbsp baking powder Less for regular flour (see note)

 - 1 teaspoon baking soda

 - 1/2 teaspoon kosher salt

 - Preheat your oven to 350 degrees Fahrenheit.
 Grease a 12 cup muffin tin or two 6 cup muffin tins – or line with silicone or paper liners.

-- Blend the orange with the honey, melted coconut oil, eggs, and vanilla.
+- Blend the orange, orange zest, with the honey, melted coconut oil, eggs, and vanilla.

 - Whisk the oat flour with baking soda, powder, salt, and oats.